michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

     <i>Figure 4: Comparing erf and Its Approximation</i>
 </p>

 But is this slower?
 Is it less accurate?
-The one liner is most definitely always going to be slower, as it requires a whole bunch of memory be allocated and then worked through, so depending on the total number of sines you want to use, and the size of the input (e.g. if it's super large to test how fast it is), you can spend way too much time dealing with memory.
+The one liner is most definitely always going to be slower, as it requires a whole bunch of memory to be allocated and then worked through, so depending on the total number of sines you want to use, and the size of the input (e.g. if it's super large to test how fast it is), you can spend way too much time dealing with memory.
 Or, you can loop through each sine instead; which, while not a convenient one-liner, seems to perform better.
-Though, since the error function is typically approximated using a few polynomials as opposed to however each sine function is calculated, we can assume this approach will definitely be slower.
+Since the error function is typically approximated using a few polynomials as opposed to however each sine function is calculated, we can assume this approach will definitely be slower.

 But how much?
 Let's find out: